dfuenzalida/SpringBoot3Log4j2AppSvcLogs/README.md

-# Example Spring Boot 3 webapp with Log4j2 and logging to App Service Logs
+# Example Spring Boot 3 webapp with Logback and logging to App Service Logs

-This is an example Spring Boot 3 webapp which uses Log4j2 for logging, configured in a way such that logs are sent to the `AppServiceAppLogs` in Log Analytics.
+This is an example Spring Boot 3 webapp which uses Logback for logging, configured in a way such that logs are sent to the `AppServiceAppLogs` in Log Analytics.

 ## Usage